 Note: The data provided above are from a source unaffiliated with Campus, formerly known as MTI College, are for informational purposes only and represent the employment field as a whole.
 They are not solely specific to Campus graduates and, by providing the above information, Campus makes no representation, direct or implied, or opinion regarding employability.

 Medical assistants are essential cogs that allow offices and clinics to operate smoothly.
 They facilitate the flow of patients throughout the facility and handle a variety of other clinical and administrative tasks.
 Doctors in all specializations need medical assistants to help run their offices.

 Medical assistants can begin working in the healthcare field sooner than students who attend nursing programs at four-year universities.
 Many schools offer programs that can be completed in as little as 12 months.

 There is no additional waiting to complete residency because externships can be completed at the same time as the coursework.
 National certification may be required depending on the employer.
-Though most states do not require certifications, MTI College prepares medical assistant students for the CCMA certification exam.
+Though most states do not require certifications, Campus, formerly known as MTI College, prepares medical assistant students for the CCMA certification exam.
 The certification can help bolster a medical assistant’s job prospects.

 3. Limitless Career Paths

 Medical assistants graduate with the knowledge and experience needed to excel in the healthcare industry.
 They are trained in both clinical and administrative tasks that are critical to running an office or clinic.